 Math, English, History, Writing, Spelling, Science… few would disagree that these should be included in the homeschool curriculum.
 But one of the unique opportunities homeschooling affords is the ability to train children in areas that go far beyond simply the academic.
 The ability to manage money can impact a child’s future as much as or more than his or her academic knowledge, yet this subject is rarely (if ever) found in a typical public school academic plan.
-Consider these statistics:
+Consider these statistics as of 2011:

 - In 2004, the average family with credit card debt used 21% of its income to pay monthly debt.